‘Same But Different’: Lightning On Jupiter Is Surprisingly Similar To That On Earth, Reveals Juno Study

 “We succeeded in collecting the largest set of lightning detections known up to now,” Kolmašová told Gizmodo.

 This bounty of data is attributed to the close range at which Juno surveilled the gas giant.
-The spacecraft came almost 50 times closer to the planet than Voyager 1 ever did, flying “closer to Jupiter than any other spacecraft in history,” states Juno’s principal investigator Scott Bolton, from the Southwest Research Institute in San Antonio, who was involved in both studies.
+The spacecraft came almost 50 times closer to the planet than Voyager 1 ever did, flying “closer to Jupiter than any other spacecraft in history,” states Juno’s principal investigator Scott Bolton from the Southwest Research Institute in San Antonio, who was involved in both studies.

 In addition, the Waves data uncovered peak rates of four lightning strikes per second — six times higher than the values recorded by Voyager 1 — which prove Jovian lightning has similar rates to those observed in terrestrial thunderstorms.